aitorres/ait-validation-action-elementor-forms/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a validation action to your Elementor Forms to run server-side validation for your form fields.
+Add a custom validation action for Forms to your Elementor installation to run server-side validation for your form fields.

 == Description ==

-**Validation Action for Elementor Forms** allows you to add server-side validation actions to your Elementor Forms.
+**Validation Action Add-on for Elementor Forms** is a custom add-on that allows you to add server-side validation actions to your Elementor
+Forms.
 These validations can run before any other action is processed (e.g. sending an email, collecting submissions) to easily ensure the user input matches validation logic chosen by you.